AAASTRONAUT/Etch-A-Sketch/README.md

 <p>
 My first web development project.
-It's a cool sketching website where you can create pixalated images which do look look cool.
+It's a cool sketching website where you can create pixelated images which do look look cool.
 </p>

 <b>Link to the website</b> : <a>https://aaastronaut.github.io/Etch-A-Sketch  </a>